MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_cmsg_ctrl_decrypt_para.md

+### -field DUMMYUNIONNAME.hCryptProv

+<a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">Cryptographic service provider</a> (CSP) handle.
+The CNG function <a href="https://msdn.microsoft.com/ad841c2e-8097-4b07-914e-8e7240d55585">NCryptIsKeyHandle</a> is called to determine the union choice.

+### -field DUMMYUNIONNAME.hNCryptKey

+A handle to the CNG <a href="https://msdn.microsoft.com/db46def4-bfdc-4801-a57d-d568e94a2dbb">Cryptographic service provider</a> (CSP).
+The CNG function, <a href="https://msdn.microsoft.com/ad841c2e-8097-4b07-914e-8e7240d55585">NCryptIsKeyHandle</a>, is called to determine the union choice.
+New encrypt algorithms are only supported in CNG functions.
+The CNG function, <a href="https://msdn.microsoft.com/0c339864-b598-430c-a597-09d3571fdbb2">NCryptTranslateHandle</a>, will be called to convert the CryptoAPI <i>hCryptProv</i> choice where necessary.
+We recommend that applications pass, to the <i>hNCryptKey</i> member, the CNG CSP handle that is returned from the <a href="https://msdn.microsoft.com/581c5d89-730d-4d8c-b3bb-a28edec25910">NCryptOpenKey</a> function.

 ### -field dwKeySpec

 The private key to be used.
 This member is not used when the <i>hNCryptKey</i> member is used.